edoddridge/MITgcm_funcs/mitgcm/mainpage.md

 ###To install on ARCHER###
 The way that python is setup on ARCHER makes this a little trickier.

+Firstly, make sure you've loaded the Anaconda module

+\code
+module load anaconda
+\endcode

-Create a conda environment called ‘VENV’ with base python installed inside it
+Then, create a conda environment called ‘VENV’ with base python installed inside it

 \code
 conda create --name VENV python